 When you list your home, you want to have confidence that an agent is looking out for your best interests.
 We recommend exploring different options in the discount brokerage space.

 Home Bay's business model is 100% technology based.

-Sellers list on the Home Bay listing platform (as well as on the MLS, as with most other discount brokers).
+Sellers list on the Home Bay listing platform (plus the MLS, as with most other discount brokers).
 The platform then "walks" them through the listing process.

-Although you can call a dedicated agent, you'll never meet in person, and they'll never come to your home.
+Although you can call a dedicated agent, you'll NEVER meet in person, and they won't come to your home.

 Offers are made and negotiated directly through the Home Bay platform.

 The company's marketing states that its system "automatically red flags" potential "issues" in an offer.
 We're unsure if AI can be as attentive as an agent who knows your home and area well.